 Can I Meal Prep This Falafel Recipe?

-It's not secret I love creating meal prep friendly vegan recipes here.
+It's no secret I love creating meal prep-friendly vegan recipes here.
 I was a big meal prep girl in college.
-Therefore I love creating recipe that can be meal prepped.
+Therefore I love creating recipes that can be meal prepped.
 This falafel gyros recipe makes a great healthy vegan meal prep!

 If you want to meal prep the whole falafel gyro, you can do this by prepping the ingredients and storing them separately.
 This way you can assemble a fresh warm gyro each day, and none of the ingredients will get soggy.